google/trillian-examples/binary_transparency/firmware/devices/usb_armory/README.md

 (parted) mkpart primary 1KB 10240KB
 # Create a partition for the proofs
 (parted) mkpart primary ext4 10241KB 10753KB
-# Create a partition for the firmwware
+# Create a partition for the firmware
 (parted) mkpart primary ext4 10754KB 100MB

 # Check our work: